Common shrew: Territory

 Common shrews are found throughout the woodlands, grasslands, and hedgelands of Britain, Scandinavia, and Eastern Europe.
-Each shrew establishes a home range of 370 to 630 m² (440 to 750 yd²).
+Each shrew establishes a home range of 370 to 630 m2 (440 to 750 yd²).
 Males often extend the boundaries during the breeding season to find females.
 Shrews are extremely territorial and will aggressively defend their home ranges from other shrews.
 They make their nests underground or under dense vegetation.

 Diet

 The common shrew's carnivorous and insectivorous diet consists of insects, slugs, spiders, worms, amphibians and small rodents.
-Shrews need to consume 200 to 300% of their body weight in food each day in order to survive.
-A shrew must eat every 2 to 3 hours to achieve this goal.
-A shrew will starve if it goes without food for more than a few hours.
-They do not hibernate in the winter because their bodies are too small to store sufficient fat reserves and as they have a short fasting duration.
+Shrews need to consume 200% to 300% of their body weight in food each day in order to survive; to achieve this they must eat every 2 to 3 hours, and they will starve if they go without food much longer than that.
+They do not hibernate because their bodies are too small to store sufficient fat reserves and they have a short fasting duration.

 Common shrews have evolved adaptations to survive through the winter.
 Their skulls shrink by nearly 20% and their brains get smaller by as much as 30%.
 Their other organs also lose mass and their spines get shorter.
 As a result, total body mass drops by about 18%.
 When spring returns, they grow until they reach roughly their original size.
-Scientists believe that dropping temperatures trigger their bodies to breakdown bones and tissues and absorb them.
+Scientists believe that low temperatures trigger their bodies to break down bones and tissues and absorb them.
 As temperatures start to rise with the onset of spring, their bodies start to rebuild the lost bones and tissues.
-This significantly reduces their food requirements and increases their chances of survival in the winter.
-Additionally, common shrews exhibit three distinct seasonal phenotypes; however, these phenotypes have the same relative oxygen consumption despite varying temperatures.
+This ability to shrink their bodies significantly reduces their food requirements and increases their chances of survival in the winter.
+Common shrews exhibit three distinct seasonal phenotypes; however, these phenotypes have the same relative oxygen consumption despite varying temperatures.

 Shrews have poor eyesight and instead use their excellent senses of smell and hearing to find food.